JCMexplains/writing-for-success-2023/textbook.md

 #### Title Page

-The title page of your paper should include:
+The title page of a student APA paper should include (*Publication Manual* p.
+30):

 - Title of the paper
 - Author's name
-- Institutional affiliation (name of the school you work or study at)
+- Affiliation (name of the school you study at)
-- Header at the top of the page with the paper title
+- Course number and name
+- Instructor name
+- Assignment due date
+- page number (also included on all pages)

 Your title page should look like the following example.